Confidentiality

 Consultancy and Services

 Consultants and those providing services such as musicians and entertainers often receive much of their income from overseas.
-This income can be remitted to an offshore company which in turn employs the consultant and pays over a modest amount for expenses whilst retaining the bulk of the money offshore.

 Employment overseas is often facilitated by the use of an offshore employment company.
 This can either employ an individual or a group of individuals working overseas.